The Role of Mindset in Literary Translation

 Literary translation is a creative work, a voyage in length of life where nothing ever gets clear.
 And only those who are willing to learn, daily, are going to stay afloat during these stormy days of work.
 There is no one right way but many and the ability correctly to choose between them is what makes a good translation.

-My appreciations to each and every of you.
+My appreciation to each and every one of you.